hsaikia/XewaliChess/README.md

 # XewaliChess

-Xewali is a Chess Engine which uses MCTS and (currently) a static evaluation function.
-I hope to improve the program to use a neural network and learn the evaluation function using deep reinforcement learning.
+## Algorithm

+Currently Xewali uses the minimax algorithm using alpha-beta pruning for best performance.
+A few other algorithms are also implemented (variants of MCTS), but they are not quite as strong.

+## Evaluation

+Xewali uses a static evaluation function which is a combination of material value and reachability of pieces on the board.

+## Credits

 The move generation code is from the Stockfish repository : https://github.com/daylen/stockfish-mac/tree/master/Chess